Xbener/TonTradingBot/README.md

 - **Market Analysis Window:** 1-minute intervals
 - **Stop-Loss and Take-Profit Limits:** Adjust based on market volatility
 - **Trading Hours:** Set non-peak times for optimal performance

-## 📬 Questions & Collaboration

-Interested in taking your trading to the next level?
-For inquiries or to create a custom trading bot like this, contact me on Telegram: <a href='https://t.me/topsecretagent_007'>topsecretagnt_007.</a>

-**I have removed some of the basic content of the current code.**